-In his complaint to the Ombudsman, the complainant alleged that the Council had not respected Article 255 of the EC Treaty and had failed to implement the general principle that was laid down in the special report made by the European Ombudsman following his own initiative inquiry 1004/97/PD against the Commission and that had been approved by the European Parliament.
+In his complaint to the Ombudsman, the complainant alleged that the Council had not respected Article 255 of the EC Treaty and had failed to implement the general principle that was laid down in the special report made by the European Ombudsman following his own initiative inquiry 1004/97/PD against the Commission, which had been approved by the European Parliament.

-The complainant claimed access to a copy of his marked written test VI.A.d.1, which he had failed, and that he should be informed about the criteria followed by the Selection Board in the evaluation of the tests.
+The complainant asked to be given access to a copy of his marked examination paper and to be informed about the criteria followed by the Selection Board in the evaluation of the tests.